backstage/backstage/docs/plugins/internationalization.md

 There's build in support for pluralization in our `i18n` library which closely follows the `react-i18next` API.
 You can read more about it [here](https://www.i18next.com/translation-function/plurals).

-We enourage you to use this feature and avoid creating duplicate keys for pluralized content.
+We encourage you to use this feature and avoid creating different key prefixes for pluralized content.
 For example:

 ```ts
 export const myPluginTranslationRef = createTranslationRef({